haile-12-21-23/expense_planner/README.md

 # expense_planner

 A new Flutter project.
-class stopped on lectures 90 making lists scrollable.
+class stopped on lectures 99 Add image to the app.

 ## Getting Started